The Chosen: 9 Good Friday & Easter Episodes

-Although The Chosen won't depict Good Friday or Easter for at least a couple more seasons, several episodes of The Chosen Season 1 & Season 2 foreshadow the events surrounding Jesus' death & resurrection in interesting ways.
-In case you're looking for a way to encourage your family or youth group to anticipate or reflect on the significance of Good Friday & Easter, I've compiled a list of the top Good Friday/Easter Episodes of The Chosen (Seasons 1 & 2).
+Although The Chosen won't depict Good Friday or Easter for at least a couple more seasons, several episodes of The Chosen Season 1, Season 2, and Season 3 foreshadow the events surrounding Jesus' death & resurrection in interesting ways.
+In case you're looking for a way to encourage your family or youth group to anticipate or reflect on the significance of Good Friday & Easter, I've compiled a list of the top Good Friday/Easter Episodes of The Chosen (Seasons 1-3).

 Season 1 Episode 1 (I Have Called You by Name)